ruuda/blog/posts/the-yaml-document-from-hell.md

    A self-contained Python file that prints json to stdout goes a long way!

-Finally there are some tools in this category that I don’t personally use, but which deserve to be mentioned:
+Finally there are some tools in this category that I haven’t used enough to confidently recommend, but which deserve to be mentioned:

  * [**Dhall**][dhall] —